Carrying passengers and loads on your motorcycle

-A pillion passenger sits behind you, the rider, on a motorbike.
+A pillion passenger sits behind you, the rider, on a motorcycle.
 You can only carry a pillion passenger if

 • you’ve passed your practical motorcycle test

-• you have a full motorcycle licence for the category of motorbike you’re riding.
+• you have a full motorcycle licence for the category of motorcycle you’re riding.

-Your motorbike will need to have rear footrests and a proper passenger seat.
+Your motorcycle will need to have rear footrests and a proper passenger seat.

-You’ll need to make some adjustments to your motorbike before you carry a passenger: these will be explained in the motorbike handbook.
+You’ll need to make some adjustments to your motorcycle before you carry a passenger: these will be explained in the motorcycle handbook.
 They usually include

 • changing the tyre pressures